yiisoft/yii-dev-tool/README.md

 > Note: In case you are using PhpStorm you have to add `yiisoft` exclusion pattern in "Settings → Directories → Exclude Files".
 > Else it would go into infinite indexing cycle.
+>
+> Also, disabling symlinks helps.
+In order to do it, open "Help → Find Action", type "Registry", find "indexer.follows.symlinks" and disable it.

 Upgrade